tytydraco/yessleep/out/Somethings_wrong_with_that_comet.md

 After a relaxing evening, we watched some movies and then prepared for bed.
 All my zeez's where scared away by a loud buzzing noise.
 I slowly open my eyes and see that my phone was ringing, it was my supervisor.

-I answered the phone, a bit pissed and eith a grumpy voice, and said:
+I answered the phone, a bit pissed and with a grumpy voice, and said:

 "Chief do you know what tim...."